 - Appraising and selling the assets with third-party RICS valuers.

-However, to liquidate a limited solvent company depends really on time costs and the number of issues.
-For further guidance view Members Voluntary Liquidation (MVL).
+The cost to liquidate a solvent limited company depends on time costs and numbers of issues.
+For further guidance, view Members Voluntary Liquidation (MVL).

 Liquidation – Liquidate your Limited Company

 Liquidating a limited company is an insolvency process used to close a UK registered company.
 Various processes exist.
 Supervised by a licensed insolvency practitioner referred to as the Liquidator.

 During the process, the Liquidator appoints independent valuers and agents to sell assets of the company.